mpv-player/mpv/DOCS/man/options.rst

 ``--load-unsafe-playlists``
     Load URLs from playlists which are considered unsafe (default: no).
 This includes special protocols and anything that doesn't refer to normal files.
-    Local files and http links on the other hand are always considered safe.
+    Local files and HTTP links on the other hand are always considered safe.

     Note that ``--playlist`` always loads all entries, so you use that instead if you really have the need for this functionality.